Documentation

 Example:

-Db::pdo_update(string $query, array $var = [], bool $execute_result = false, bool $secure_input = true, bool $key=false) - updating of that record.
-By default, if any record changes, it will return the number of changed records.
-If you just want to know if the method was done, change $ execute_result to true.
-Then, true or false is returned.
+$db->update(string $query, array $var = [], bool $key = false) - updating of that record.
+It will return the number of changed records.
 The key argument is responsible for binding by key names instead of numbers.

 Example

-Db::pdo_query(string $query) - classic functions to perform any query.
-Returns the "execute()" of a query.
+$db->unsafeRawQuery(string $query) - classic functions to perform any query.
 I do not recommend using it for classic queries due to the lack of built-in protection against SQL Injection.
 Function only for advanced users.

 Example: